mertozseven/QRReader/README.md

 ## License

-This project is available under the MIT license.
+This project is available under the GNU General Public License v3.0.
 See the LICENSE file for more info.

 ## Author